Skip to main content

 • Cons: Single credential for all users

-• API Key Per User - Each user provides their own Bitbucket username and app password.
+• API Key Per User - Each user provides their own Atlassian account email and API token.

 • Pros: Per-user tracking, better security